MicrosoftDocs/dynamics365smb-docs/business-central/SRB/setup/job-queue.md

 ---
-title: Job Queue
+title: Job queue
-hide_title: true
-sidebar_label: Job Queue
-slug: /srb/setup/job-queue
+description: You can use job queue entries in subscription and recurring billing.
+author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: bholtorf
+ms.topic: conceptual
+ms.search.keywords:
+ms.search.form:
+ms.date: 08/14/2024
+ms.service: dynamics-365-business-central
 ---

-# Job Queue
+# Job queue

 For recurring tasks, in Business Central the Job Queue is used.
 For details on how the Job Queue works and how to configure it, please refer to <a href="https://learn.microsoft.com/en-us/dynamics365/business-central/admin-job-queues-schedule-tasks" title="Job Queue">this</a> part of the Microsoft documentation.

 When **DYCE Subscription & Recurring Billing** is installed, the following entries are automatically created in the Job Queue: